deuxfleurs-org/garage/doc/book/development/devenv.md

 nix-shell
 ```

-You can use the traditionnal Rust development workflow:
+You can use the traditional Rust development workflow:

 ```bash
 cargo build  # compile the project